apauley/hcopy/README.md

 ## How to use this as a base for your new project

  1. Fork this repository.
- 2. Rename your new repository.
+ 2. Rename your new git repository and clone it.
- 3. Customise and rename Nothing references:
+ 3. Customise and rename references to Nothing in your local checkout:

 ```bash
 $ git mv Nothing.cabal my-new-project.cabal